Contact Us for a Free Consultation (213) 542-0979

 So, if that happens in your particular case, and some investigation needs to be done – whether it be contacting witnesses or looking into some of the evidence the prosecutors are claiming they're going to use to prove the case against you, that is a critical tenant of the best murder defense attorney because they know how to investigate and whom to talk to.
 They've got the people necessary to thoroughly into your case.

-I think another important aspect of murder cases is experts.
-What I mean by that is a lot of these murder cases, they're using their best technology – whether it be video technology, DNA technology, cellphone technology – the list goes on.
+Another important aspect of murder cases is experts.
+In many of these murder cases, they're using their best technology—whether it be video technology, DNA technology, cellphone technology—the list goes on.

 They're going to use these things to try and prove the case.
 So, number one, you need an attorney who knows how to deal with the prosecutor's techniques and get their expert, if necessary, to challenge the prosecutor's expert.

 Your attorney must be able to challenge it themselves – cross-examine the expert and point out some of the technology's problems.
-For example, they love using cellphone technology, and the expert always makes it sound like the cellphone is being tracked and followed precisely where the location.
+For example, they love using cellphone technology, and the expert always makes it sound like the cellphone is being tracked and followed precisely where the location is.

 So, the bottom line is that you can't let the expert get away with trying to claim that you or your loved one's phone is in a particular area when they cannot precisely track where a phone is.
 So, that's just one example of what they attempt to do in these murder cases to make their case.

-You need a champion to be able to fight against that.
-You also need somebody who has much experience because many lawyers are scared to do murder cases.
+You need a champion to fight against that.
+You also need somebody with experience because many lawyers are scared to take on murder cases.

 I see them get on the case at the preliminary hearing, and then they tell the client, once they realize they are facing the rest of their life in prison, that they can't do the case anymore.

-So, there are a lot of different things that the best murder defense attorneys can do.
-But, I think the biggest thing we bring to bear is the experience – having done case after case after case and seeing how the prosecutors deal with these cases, interact with the jury, interact with the Judge, and know what it takes to win.
+There are a lot of different things that the best murder defense attorneys can do.
+But I think the biggest thing we bring to bear is experience—having done case after case after case and seeing how the prosecutors deal with these cases, interact with the jury, interact with the Judge, and know what it takes to win.

 Initial Meeting with Murder Defense Lawyer

 You choose to meet with the murder defense attorney.
-You want to make sure you feel comfortable with the attorney because that's going to be the attorney that's going to be negotiating the case with the prosecutors or trying the case in front of a jury and trying to get a not-guilty verdict.
+You want to make sure you feel comfortable with the attorney because that's going to be the attorney who negotiates the case with the prosecutors or tries the case in front of a jury and tries to get a not-guilty verdict.

 If you like the attorney and feel comfortable, then the prosecutors and jury will probably like the attorney.
 If, on the other hand, you get a bad vibe from the attorney and don't think that attorney is going to help you or your loved one, then obviously, you've got your decision made.